Jump directly to content

 and oblivion, oblivion

-from large sins and large sorrows
+from major sins and great sorrows

 you find only in the ocean,